 Over the years, the Weaver laboratory was the site of several projects that led to numerous literature publications on fat embolism, total joint bone cement interface analysis and the Isola spine implant studies among others.

-The new 4,000 square foot Orthopedic Research Center includes space for specimen preparation and dissection, a machine shop, a wet lab, a biomechanical lab, a molecular lab, and computer lab space for computational biomechanical analysis.
+The current 4,000 square foot Orthopedic Research and Education Center includes space for specimen preparation and dissection, a machine shop, a wet lab, a biomechanical lab, a molecular lab, and computer lab space for computational biomechanical analysis.

 In addition to orthopedic residents and faculty, medical students, graduate students and biomechanical engineers use the center for educational purposes as well as research.